Flipbook Maker

 Which engines does the output work with?

-The exported sheet works with Unreal Engine (SubUV / flipbook), Unity sprite animation, Godot, and any custom UV-scrolling shader.
+The exported sheet works with Unreal Engine (SubUV / flipbook / Niagara), Unity sprite animation and VFX, Godot, and any custom UV-scrolling shader.

 Can it make power-of-two texture atlases?

 Yes.
-Enable “Snap output to power-of-two” and the output sheet is rounded up to the next power-of-two dimensions for GPU efficiency.
+Enable “Snap output to power-of-two” in Pack mode and the output sheet is rounded up to the next power-of-two dimensions for GPU efficiency.

 Does it support premultiplied alpha?